rickyzhang82/telepresence/docs/faqs.md

 A single `traffic-manager` service is deployed in the `ambassador` namespace within your cluster, and this manages resilient intercepts and connections between your local machine and the cluster.

 A Traffic Agent container is injected per pod that is being intercepted.
-The first time a workload is intercepted all pods associated with this workload will be restarted with the Traffic Agent automatically injected.
+The first time an ingest or intercept is made on a workload, all pods associated with this workload will be restarted with the Traffic Agent automatically injected.

 ** How can I remove all the Telepresence components installed within my cluster?**